w3c/activitystreams/ERRATA.md

 }
 ```

   - In Section 4, the range of the `formerType` property is given as `Object`.
 The property should have the same range as the `type` property for which it forms a replacement for deleted `Tombstone` objects.
-One possible correction is to replace the range of the `formerType` property with `anyURI`, to match `type`.